JRJurman/love2d-a11y-template/README.md

 ## Motivation

 This template gives developers an easy and cross-platform interface for interacting with Screen Readers, using browser-based APIs.
-The browser-based support means that Blind and Low-Vision users can use the Screen Readers (like NVDA and VoiceOver) that they are most comfortable with, with all the configurations they are used to.
+The browser-based support means that Blind and Low-Vision users can use installed Screen Readers (like NVDA and VoiceOver) that they are most comfortable with, with all the configurations they are used to.

 This was specifically created for [Ladybud Roll](https://jrjurman.itch.io/ladybud-roll), an entry in the [Games for Blind Gamers](https://itch.io/jam/games-for-blind-gamers-4) game jam.